In-class Examples List

 branching in C++, continued; several functions using

-statements, including using the
+if statements, including using the

-pattern; reminder of the
+if-else-if pattern; reminder of the

-class at
+string class at method

 -